 Roy Haynes

 As pivotal as 1942 was in world history – World War II was raging and the first self-sustained nuclear chain reaction was demonstrated at the University of Chicago – it was also a landmark year in entertainment.
-Casablanca won the Academy Award for Best Picture, “White Christmas” won the Academy Award for Best Original Song and the Cocoanut Grove in Boston went up in flames, killing 492 people.
+Casablanca won the Academy Award for Best Picture, “White Christmas” won the Academy Award for Best Original Song and Cocoanut Grove in Boston went up in flames, killing 492 people.

-Born March 13, 1925, a first-generation American whose parents emigrated to Boston from Barbados, Haynes’ earliest exposure to music was through his older brother, a trumpeter who went to the New England Conservatory and who was “always listening to the radio” and “was my main connection to jazz,” Haynes once said.
+Born March 13, 1925, a first-generation American whose parents emigrated to Boston from Barbados, Haynes’ earliest exposure to music was through his older brother, a trumpeter who went to New England Conservatory and who was “always listening to the radio” and “was my main connection to jazz,” Haynes once said.
 He introduced seven-year old Haynes to the music of Duke Ellington, Billie Holiday and Count Basie, whose drummer, Jo Jones – known as Papa Jo Jones to distinguish him from the younger Philly Jo Jones – Haynes cites as his first major influence.

 In addition to his jazz-crazy brother, Haynes’ neighbors played a significant role in piquing his musical interest.
 As he recalled to Modern Drummer magazine 2004, “In Roxbury, an Irish family lived on one side of us and a French-Canadian lady lived on the other.
 She played the piano every Sunday – Gershwin, Broadway tunes.
 Across the street, there was a synagogue.
 I heard them blow the ram’s horn and also sing religious music – chanting after a funeral.”

 Most auspiciously, Haynes’ brother always kept a pair of drumsticks around the house and as soon as Haynes picked them up, he was sure about what he wanted to do for the rest of his life.
-“I just knew I was a drummer,” he says.
+“I just knew I was a drummer,” he recalled.
 “I was banging on everything in the house.”

 At age eight, Haynes began taking lessons from Herbie White, who lived across the street from him and played with ragtime- and jazz-band leader James Reese Europe’s 369th Infantry Regiment Band.
 During his two and a half years at Roxbury Memorial High – Haynes left school midway through his junior year, at age 17 – he played in the orchestra, the jazz band and briefly with the drum-and-bugle corps before deciding that particular style wasn’t for him.
 “I was never a rudimental drummer,” he once said.
 “I think my sound comes from my mind more than my hands.”

 In 1942, following one semester at the Boston Conservatory, Hayes made his professional debut in regular gigs with jazz and Dixieland saxophonist-clarinetist Sidney Bechet at the Savoy Café on Massachusetts Avenue in Boston.
-Over the next two years he also played with trumpeter Frankie Newton, saxophonist Pete Brown, the wildly popular Sabby Lewis Band and, for a summer on Martha’s Vineyard, with Phil Edmond, a New Bedford native and a pioneering Creole-swing bandleader.
+Over the next two years he also played with trumpeter Frankie Newton, saxophonist Pete Brown, the wildly popular Sabby Lewis Band and, for a summer on Martha’s Vineyard, Phil Edmond, a New Bedford native and pioneering Creole-swing bandleader.

 Louis Armstrong, Lester Young, Sarah Vaughn

 In 1945, Haynes’ moved to New York City to join Panamanian pianist Luis Russell’s orchestra, making his debut at the historic Savoy Ballroom.
-The next year, while still working with Russell, Haynes joined Louis Armstrong on a three-week tour of the South, which he calls “a period of invaluable experience.”
+The next year, while still working with Russell, Haynes joined Louis Armstrong on a three-week tour of the South, which he called “a period of invaluable experience.”

 From 1947 to 1949, Haynes played with Lester Young – known as “the president of the saxophone” – before joining Danish-born trombonist Kai Winding’s sextet and eventually working up and down 52nd Street and in the world’s most prestigious studios with Bud Powell, Fats Navarro, Wardell Gray, Stan Getz, Charlie Parker, Miles Davis and Sonny Rollins before doing an extended run with Sarah Vaughan from 1953 to 1957, playing on three of her albums.